tatuylonen/wiktextract/README.md

 form).
 All downloads are in JSON format (each line is a separate JSON object).
 The bigger downloads are also available in compressed form.

-Some people have asked for the data as a single JSON object.
+Some people have asked for the full data as a single JSON object (instead of the current one JSON object per line format).
 I've decided to keep it as a JSON object per line, because loading all the data into Python requires 40-50 GB of memory.
 It is much easier to process the data line-by-line, especially if you are only interested